jayuunadkat/Networking-APICalls/README.md

 # Networking-APICalls
-An example for API calls with Alamofire, Combine and URLSession.checking internet connection while using the Application
+An example of API calls with Alamofire, Combine, and URLSession We can also check the internet connection and its continuous update.